Content provided in association with BetterHelp.

 Professional Assistance & Peer Support

 - Cognitive Behavioral Therapy – Defined by Psychology Today as “a form of psychotherapy that treats problems and boosts happiness by modifying dysfunctional emotions, behaviors, and thoughts.”
 I’ve been seeing my cognitive behavioral therapist for more than a decade now, and it has made all the difference.
 Not only has she helped make my day-to-day better through practical solutions, we’ve been able to tackle depression and anxiety along the way as well.
+Don’t have a therapist?
+Online services such as BetterHelp make it easier than ever to find one.

 - ADHD Coaching – Just like athletes have coaches that help them perform at their highest levels, ADHD coaches help you navigate your diagnosis so that you can thrive.
 While I’ve never had an ADHD coach, I did have a life coach, the magical and wonderful Jamie Lee.
 My favorite thing about coaching is that, unlike your friends and family, your coach will call you out on your crap.
 And when they do it stays within the sessions, not threatening your family and social lives.